MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 [!INCLUDE[appliesto-sql2016-later](includes/appliesto-sql2016-later.md)]

 This article summarizes new features and improvements in the most recent versions of SQL Server Analysis Services (SSAS).
+To learn about changes in existing feature availability and behavior between the current version and the previous versions, see [Backward compatibility](analysis-services-backward-compatibility.md).

 ## SQL Server 2022 Analysis Services CTP 2.0